contentstack/contentstack-ios-coredata-persistence-example/README.md

 -   SyncProtocol.h

 3. You will find the ContentstackPersistenceRealm folder, which contains the following Two files:
--   RealmStore.h
+-   CoreDataStore.h
--   RealmStore.m
+-   CoreDataStore.m

-4. Add the ContentstackPersistence and ContentstackPersistenceRealm folder to your project.
+4. Add the ContentstackPersistence and ContentstackPersistenceCoredata folder to your project.
 5. Add the Bridge.h header file.
 Import the SyncManager.h file using the command given below:
 ```
 #import "SyncManager.h"